-and Graphic Design Varies, based on topic
+and Graphic Design

 This course provides an opportunity to explore areas of current interest in Advertising and Graphic Design.
 Emphasis is placed on subject matter appropriate to advertising and graphic designing.
 Upon completion, students should be able to demonstrate an understanding of the specific area of study.